vectara/py-vectara-agentic/docs/usage.md

 The `Agent` class defines a few helpful methods to help you understand the internals of your application.

-1. The `report()` method prints out the agent object's type (FUNCTION_CALLING, REACT, LLMCOMPILER, or LATS), the tools, and the LLMs used for the main agent and tool calling.
+1. The `report()` method prints out the agent object's type (FUNCTION_CALLING or REACT), the tools, and the LLMs used for the main agent and tool calling.
 2. The agent provides access to session information including conversation history and tool usage patterns.